Monkey Island 2: LeChuck's Revenge: Music

-Composer Peter McConnell (2010 photograph) was critical to the development of the iMUSE interactive music engine, introduced in Monkey Island 2: LeChuck's Revenge.
+Composer Peter McConnell (2010 photograph) was among the developers of the iMUSE interactive music engine, introduced in Monkey Island 2: LeChuck's Revenge.

-The score for Monkey Island 2: LeChuck's Revenge was composed by Michael Land in conjunction with his former college housemate Peter McConnell and high school friend Clint Bajakian, both newly hired by LucasArts to work on the game.
-The game's music was developed on a Macintosh II computer using Digital Performer and reformulated into PC-compatible MIDI tracks via a dedicated sound program that McConnell had written as his first job at the company.
-The in-game arrangements of the compositions employed recordings of the composers' live performances of the tracks over a MIDI keyboard and a music sequencer.
+The score was composed together by Michael Land, his former college housemate Peter McConnell, and Land's high school friend Clint Bajakian, the last two newly hired by LucasArts.
+The game's music was developed on a Macintosh II computer using Digital Performer and turned into PC-compatible MIDI tracks via a dedicated sound program that McConnell had written as his first job at the company.
+To achieve a natural sound for the in-game music arrangements, the composers recorded their own performances over a MIDI keyboard and a music sequencer.

-Land, McConnell and Bajakian split the scoring responsibilities between themselves in equal measure, and did not allot the title of lead composer to a specific musician.
-McConnell likened their collective's working dynamic to that of a professional band: the members were willing to exchange their duties in writing music for the game's individual locations, and created some of the tracks collaboratively.
-As with the previous series game, Michael Land coordinated his contributions with Ron Gilbert, who nevertheless was largely disengaged from the music's development.
-After relating to Land a general request to compose music driven by Calypso-inspired percussion, Gilbert refrained from further involvement, as he gave significant credence to Land's professional capabilities.
-Describing his area of focus, Land remarked that "from the beginning of the game, I wanted the music to sound like what you'd hear coming out of a radio if you were walking down a street on a Caribbean Island".
+Land, McConnell and Bajakian split the scoring responsibilities between themselves equally, none titled as lead composer.
+McConnell likened their working dynamic to that of a professional band: they would occasionally switch who would write the music for which location, and created some of the tracks collaboratively.
+Like with Secret, Michael Land coordinated his contributions with Ron Gilbert, who nevertheless was largely disengaged from the music's development.
+After handing Land a general request to compose music driven by Calypso-inspired percussion, Gilbert refrained from further involvement, as he trusted Land's professional capabilities.
+Land remarked that "from the beginning of the game, I wanted the music to sound like what you'd hear coming out of a radio if you were walking down a street on a Caribbean Island".

-Although the soundtrack of Monkey Island 2 incorporated leitmotifs, their use in the game eschewed an emphasis on character-related tracks that McConnell stated to be typical of film scores.
-Instead, he and his colleagues utilized the musical device to convey an invocation of a "pirate reggae" aesthetic across the individual compositions.
-The trio thus sought to establish an overriding thematic direction that disassociated the players' perception of the tracks from their attribution to the characters.
-The composers only broke away from that paradigm when preparing music that pertained to notable members of the game's cast such as the Voodoo Lady.
+Although leitmotifs were incorporated into the soundtrack, their use avoided emphasizing character themes that McConnell stated to be typical of film scores.
+Instead, he and his colleagues utilized the musical device to evoke a "pirate reggae" aesthetic across the individual compositions.
+The trio thus sought to establish a general thematic direction that disassociated the players' perception of the tracks from the characters.
+The composers only broke away from that paradigm with music related to major characters such as the Voodoo Lady.